PHPWOODPECKER/Woodpecker/src/Router/README.md

 ### `private function sanitizeInput($input): mixed`

-Sanitizes input data to prevent XSS attacks by converting special characters to HTML entities.
+Sanitizes the input data to prevent XSS attacks by converting special characters to HTML entities.

 ### `private function findRoute(string $method): array`

 Finds a route that matches the given HTTP method.

+### `private function invokeCF($class, $function, $params)`

+Invokes a method from a specified class with the given parameters.

+### `private function runMiddleware($middleware): void`

+Executes the specified middleware.

 ## 🚀 Usage Example